systelab/systelab-components/README.md

 Library with common Systelab components to speed up our Angular developments

-## installing the library
+## Installing the library

+The first steep will be to add the package in your package.json

 ```bash
 npm install systelab-components --save
 ```

-In the .angular-cli.json you must add the following styles and javascripts:
+After this, in the .angular-cli.json you must add the following styles and javascripts:

 ```
 "styles": [